Eucharistic theology: Catholic Church

-The Eucharist is a sacrifice in that it literally re-presents (in the sense of "makes present again") the same sacrifice offered by Jesus on the cross, wherein the sacrifice of Jesus and the sacrifice of the Eucharist are consiered one single sacrifice; the Eucharist is not considered to sacrifice Jesus a second time.
+The Eucharist is a sacrifice in that it literally re-presents (in the sense of "makes present again") the same sacrifice offered by Jesus on the cross, wherein the sacrifice of Jesus and the sacrifice of the Eucharist are considered one single sacrifice; the Eucharist is not considered to sacrifice Jesus a second time.
 The Mass is a liturgical representation of a sacrifice that makes present what it represents through the action of God in an unbloody manner.
 The Eucharist is not merely a commemoration of Jesus' sacrifice on Golgotha: it also makes that sacrifice truly present.
 The priest and victim of the sacrifice are one and the same (Jesus), with the difference that the Eucharist is offered in an unbloody manner.

 The only ministers who can officiate at the Eucharist and consecrate the sacrament are ordained priests (either bishops or priestly presbyters) acting in the person of Christ ("in persona Christi").
 In other words, the priest celebrant represents Jesus himself, who is the Head of the Church, and acts before God the Father in the name of the Catholic Church, always using "we" not "I" during the Eucharistic prayer.
 The matter used must be wheaten bread and grape wine; this is considered essential for validity.

 Catholics may receive Holy Communion outside of Mass, normally only as the host.
 Consecrated hosts are kept in a tabernacle after the celebration of Mass and brought to the sick or dying during the week.
 A large consecrated host is sometimes displayed in a monstrance outside of Mass, to be the focus of prayer and Eucharistic adoration.

 The Eucharistic celebration is seen as the foundation and the very centre of all Catholic devotion.
 One of the seven Sacraments, it is referred to as the Blessed Sacrament, and is taught to bestow grace upon the recipient, assisting with repentance and with the avoidance of venial sin.
 The "self-offering of the believer in union with Christ", and the transformation of the believer into conforming with the Holy Spirit implicit in the symbolism, is understood as integral to the disposition needed for the fruitful reception of Communion.
 Reception of Communion and of the sacrament of Confession is a condition for receiving indulgences granted for some acts of piety.